-- 88% of Sussex students confirmed they are happy with their experience – a figure that is more than 3% above the sector average.
+- 84.3% of Sussex students confirmed they are happy with their experience

-In The Which?
-University Guide, we were rated at:
+In the Which?
+University Guide 2018, we were rated at:

 In a survey by accommodation providers Student Living by Sodexo, Brighton was ranked the happiest city in England for students, with 93% of University of Sussex and University of Brighton students surveyed saying they’re ‘very happy’ with their education and city life.

 Sussex is a leading research university, as reflected in the 2014 Research Excellence Framework (REF).

 Over 75% of research activity at Sussex is categorised as world leading (4*) or internationally excellent (3*) in terms of originality, significance and rigour.

 Individual highlights of the REF 2014 results include:

 - Sussex History was the highest rated History submission in the UK for the quality of its research outputs